 This post contains affiliate links and I may earn a small commission when you click on the links at no additional cost to you.
 You can read my full disclaimer here.

-Here's a simple little recipe for a simple little cookie, from me: a simple-minded lass.
+Here's a simple little recipe for a simple little cookie, from me, a simple New England gal and home baker.
 Butter Cookies, though simple, are really delicious.
 The buttery cookies are perfect alongside a hot cup of coffee or tea, or even a mug of chocolaty hot cocoa!

 You only need five ingredients to make this best Butter Cookies Recipe, including butter, confectioners' sugar, and vanilla extract.